3lvis/shared-layer-poc/README.md

 - Headless API (Fastify) that speaks the same types
 - E2E integration for web (Playwright) + mobile (Detox)
 - Axis CLI to create, update, and doctor projects

+Why Axis (the Rationale)
+- One team, three platforms.
+Stop forking logic — share types, hooks, and models once.
+- Reality beats theory.
+Ship a feature and have it light up on web and mobile together.
+- The loop is tight.
+Edit `@axis/shared`, hot‑reload in apps, run one command, get green.
+- Minimal by design.
+No yak‑shaving, no mystery stack — simple scripts, clear wiring.
+- Ladder of adoption.
+Start small, add Storybook, Admin workflows, and Deploy when you need them.
+- Own your velocity.
+Axis keeps you moving; you keep full control.

 Quick Start
 - Install deps: `npm i`